Skrillmau5er/dPoll/solidity/README.md

 # Solidity Contracts: dPoll

-This folder demonstrates how to compile, test, and deploy two sample solidity contracts with Hardhat.
-View the Hardhat [docs here](https://hardhat.org/hardhat-runner/docs/guides/compile-contracts)
+This folder contains the two contacts `Poll` and `PollManager` along with a series of tests for them, and a script to help deploy them through the ethereum network.

 ## Contracts